huntdatacenter/docs/docs/administer-science/service-desk/data-space-orders.md

 ## Transfers

-Data transfers in and out of HUNT Cloud needs authorization from Data space leaders or Data space compliance coordinators.
+Data transfers in and out of HUNT Cloud needs authorization from Data space leaders or Data space compliance administrators.

 ::: tip Internal transfers and import